Royal Tyrone Fusiliers: Irish Rebellion

 The Battle of Vinegar Hill broke the back of the rebellion, and the last rebels were defeated in mid-July.
-A French invasion in August led to a further outbreak and it was not until tha Franco-Irish forces were defeated.
+A French invasion in August led to a further outbreak and it was not suppressed until the Franco-Irish forces were defeated.
 The Royal Tyrone Miliitia in Cork were distant from the fighting and not engaged.
 The Marquess of Abercorn resigned his commission in November 1798 and was replaced as colonel-commandant by Viscount Corry, who succeeded as 2nd Earl Belmore in 1802.
 Lieutenant-Col Montgomery-Moore also resigned, on 30 April 1799, and Major the Hon A.C.
-Hamilton and Captain the Hon Du Pre Alexander were promoted into the consequent vacancies.
+Hamilton and Captain the Hon Du Pré Alexander were promoted into the consequent vacancies.
 By 1801 Maj Alexander (by then Viscount Alexander) was a second lt-col in the regiment.

 The regiment remained in barracks at Cork throughout 1799, though in May and August it was ordered to be ready, with full ammunition pouches, to march at short notice if another French invasion appeared.
 In case of an alarm in the garrison, the Royal Tyrone Militia's alarm post was at the lower end of Patrick Street.
 The Light Company continued to be detached, at Ballinasloe, then at Athlone as part of a Light Infantry brigade, but was kept up to strength by suitable volunteers from the rest of the regiment at Cork.
 At the beginning of 1800 there was a call for volunteers from the militia to join the Regular Army, and 227 men from the nine companies at Cork did so in January, almost all to the 1st Battalion, Royal Scots, at Newry.
 Volunteering continued from February to April, with another 182 men from the Royal Tyrones coming forward, of whom 132 joined the 1st Royal Scots, with eight junior officers gaining commissions in that regiment.

 In February 1800 the regiment was ordered to County Meath, being stationed at Trim and Kells, and later scattered more widely over the county, only assembling for inspection in September.
 In October it marched to Dublin, where it was quartered in various barracks around the city.
 There were numerous guards and outposts to find, and the Dublin brigade was frequently paraded in marching order as practice for urgent call-outs, as well as ceremonial parades.
 By early 1802 a peace treaty was being negotiated and the regiment was marched back to Co Tyrone, to be quartered at Omagh, the Light Company joining from Athlone and being quartered at Newtownstewart.
 The warrant for disembodying the regiment was issued on 5 May, and the men were paid off on 13 May, leaving the permanent staff of non-commissioned officers (NCOs) and drummers under the adjutant.